maurer2/typescript-improvements-slides/slides/chapters/modeling-types.md

 ---

 **Union types** can be used to allow a set of different values for a type.
 While often used as string unions, union types are not restricted to primitives.
-They are also used with objects, that have common fields.
+They are also used with objects that have common fields.

 ::left::